eugenia1984/english/glossary.md

 - **Implementation** in a technical or business context refers to the process of putting a plan or design into effect.
 In software development, for instance, implementation involves the actual coding and setup of a software application based on designed specifications.
 It is a critical phase where ideas or plans are turned into a functioning reality.

-- **inactive** is used to describe a state of not being active or engaged in physical movement.
+- **inactive**: is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.

-- **Indoor** refers to activities done inside a building.
+- **indoor**: refers to activities done inside a building.
 Example: `Indoor activities include reading and cooking`

-- **industry** refers to a specific sector of the economy or a type of business activity.
+- **industry**: refers to a specific sector of the economy or a type of business activity.
 Different industries have their own sets of rules, regulations, and practices.Example: ``The technology industry is known for rapid innovation``.

-- **infographic** is a visual image like a chart or diagram used to represent information
+- **infographic**: is a visual image like a chart or diagram used to represent information

 - **in charge of**: means being responsible for something or someone, leading or managing it/them.
 It's used when talking about the person who has control or authority over a particular area, project, or group.
 For example, ``Tom is in charge of this project``.
 This means Tom has the responsibility and authority to plan and manage everything related to the project.

 - **in her position**: to connect someone's qualities to their job/ role.
 When Tom talks about `great traits for someone in her position`, he means that Maria's qualities are perfect for the responsibilities and tasks she has as a team lead.

-- **immediately** means without delay or right away.
+- **immediately**: means without delay or right away.
 It's used to emphasize the urgency or the need to do something at once.
 For example: ``This issue has to be fixed immediately`` -> do it right away without delay.

-- **interested in** is a phrase used to ask or talk about someone's preferences, hobbies, or areas of professional focus.
+- **interested in**: is a phrase used to ask or talk about someone's preferences, hobbies, or areas of professional focus.
 For example, ``in What are you interested in?``, they want to know about your hobbies, likes, or professional interests. **Interested in** means something catches your attention.
 For example, if you say ``I am interested in painting``, it means you like painting or enjoy learning about it.

-- **interview** is a conversation where someone asks questions to get information.
+- **interview**: is a conversation where someone asks questions to get information.
 For example: ``The journalist conducts interviews with her readers`` (conversation for information). **interview** is a formal meeting where someone asks questions to learn about another person's experience, skills, or opinions.
 In **job interviews**, like in the dialogue, the interviewer asks about the candidate's previous job experiences.

-- **insights** are valuable thoughts or understanding gained from experience or learning.
+- **insights**: are valuable thoughts or understanding gained from experience or learning.
 For example, gaining insights into a project means learning important things about it.

-- **interface** is the part of a computer system or program that users interact with.
+- **interface**: is the part of a computer system or program that users interact with.
 These terms are key in understanding what makes a good design from the user's perspective.

-- **It depends** on is used to say that the answer to a question can change based on different things.
+- **it depends**: on is used to say that the answer to a question can change based on different things.
 For example: ``How long it takes to make a website depends on how big or small the job is.`` or ``Choosing the coding language depends on the computer or system we use.`` Notice that after depends there’s always the preposition **on**.

-- **It is true**: is used to confirm or agree with what someone else said.
+- **it is true**: is used to confirm or agree with what someone else said.
 It means that something is correct or factual.

-- **It makes my day**: When someone says this, it means that a particular thing or event has made them feel really good.
+- **it makes my day**: When someone says this, it means that a particular thing or event has made them feel really good.

-- **It’s nice to**: is used to express a positive sentiment or feeling about something or someone.
+- **it’s nice to**: is used to express a positive sentiment or feeling about something or someone.

-- **It's not showing**: is used to explain that something expected to appear on the screen isn't visible.
-For example:

-`The image isn't showing on the screen.` -> The image is supposed to be there, but it's not visible.
+- **it's not showing**: is used to explain that something expected to appear on the screen isn't visible.
+For example: `The image isn't showing on the screen.` -> The image is supposed to be there, but it's not visible.

-- **It seems like**: can be used to express an impression you have by looking at something or someone.
+- **it seems like**: can be used to express an impression you have by looking at something or someone.
 For example, ``It seems like it's cold outside!`` is an expression you can say when you have not left home yet, but you see everyone on the street wearing coats.
 Other examples include ``It seems like it's going to rain``, or ``It seems like you're happy today``.

 - **I would love to**:  is used to express enthusiasm and agreement with a suggested or proposed activity.
 In affirmative sentences, would is often shortened to 'd, as in ``I'd love to``.
 For example, if someone asks you if you want to go to a concert, you can say ``I'd love to`` to show that you are very happy about the invitation and really want to go.